Thesys-lab/parity-models/README.md

 ## Repository structure
 * [train](train): Code for training a neural network parity model
-* [clipper-parm](clipper-parm): Code for ParM, a prediction serving system that employs parity models to impart erasure-coding-based resilience to slowdowns and failures.
+* [clipper-parm](clipper-parm): Code for ParM, a prediction serving system that employs learning-based coded computation to impart erasure-coding-based resilience to slowdowns and failures.
+For more details, see [our paper.](https://dl.acm.org/doi/10.1145/3341301.3359654)

 Please see the READMEs in each of these subdirectories for more details.